ACANETS/NetML-Competition2020/readme.md

 ----------------

 ## Prize
-Cash prize will be awarded for the winners in each dataset.
-Amount to be determined.
+Cash prize will be awarded for the winners in each of seven tasks.
+Amount to be determined very soon.

 ----------------